 Eighty percent of golfers will be substantially influenced by the total weight of the shaft, and then the balance between the clubhead and shaft.
 Generally, stiffer flexes weigh more and promote a more inside to out path.
 Why?
 Try swinging a heavy sledge hammer.
 You'll find it easier to swing inside on a flatter motion.
 You're not fighting gravity as much as trying to lift the weight more vertically on a steeper plane.

 Move into a stiffer flex and it results in a heavier total club weight.
 That heavier total club weight promotes a more inside to outside path.
 The inside to outside path puts draw spin on the ball.
 Next, by varying the weight of the clubhead, you will see the club head weight influence the face-to-path relationship that is the key to the initial direction of the golf ball.
 Increase the head weight and less club head rotation occurs, less head weight and more rotation.
-The initial ball direction is due to 85% club face orientation, 15% swing path.
+The initial ball direction is due to nearly 85% club face orientation and 15% swing path.

 Get the total club weight and the proper head weight correctly matched and you will see the ball start initially out to the push side but recover down the line under the influence of the draw spin and return to the target line.
 The path of the swing contributes most to the spin axis of the ball.
 The face angle relative to path contributes about 85% of the initial direction the ball starts on.

 The swing plane will also get flatter with length from wedges to driver.
 The reason - the increased length is harder to swing/control due to higher total MOI.
 It feels heavier.
 Inertia combines the effect of mass plus distance squared.
 We benefit when the total mass decreases from wedges to driver.
 But this weight drop is far, far exceeded by the negative affect of increasing length.